Abhyasa Vairagyabhyam Tannirodhah

-The two key things that are required in order to gain control of our mind, and achieve results on our Eightfold Path, are practice and non-attachment.
+The two key things that are required in order to gain control of your mind, and to achieve noteworthy results on your Eightfold Path, are practice and non-attachment.

-Everyday, we must make it our goal to practice our Yamas, Niyamas, Asanas, Pranayamas, Pratyaharas, Dharanas, and Dhyanas as we strive to reach Samadhi.
-And everyday, as we practice, we may experience slip ups as we work towards perfection.
+Every day, you must make it your goal to practice your Yamas, Niyamas, Asanas, Pranayamas, Pratyaharas, Dharanas, and Dhyanas as you strive to reach Samadhi.
+And every day, as you practice, you may experience slip-ups as you work towards perfection.

-It is, therefore, vital that we not only make it our habit to continue to practice each day in order to move forward with consistent effort toward our goal of self-mastery, but that we also make it our goal to remain unattached to any outcome of our practice within any given day or moment in time as well.
+It is, therefore, vital that you not only make it your habit to continue to practice each day in order to move forward with consistent effort toward your goal of self-mastery but that you also make it your goal to remain unattached to any outcome of your practice within any given day or moment in time as well.

-When analyzing one’s mindscape, it is sometimes challenging to remain in a non-attached state that prevents emotional involvement with past internal and external experiences, especially if one has a history of trauma and/or is over-identified with his or her worldly identity, ego, or experiences/observations of the world.
+When analyzing one’s mindscape, it is sometimes challenging to remain in a non-attached state that prevents emotional involvement with past or current internal and external experiences, especially if one has a history of trauma and/or is over-identified with his or her worldly identity, ego, or experiences/observations of the world.

 Working to remove these Smrtayahs (smrtis/memories) through non-attachment and non-judgment/non-violence through neutral observation, can, therefore, be a very important part of your Yama and Niyama (lived values) practice.
-And acceptance of things as they are/were helps you to stay present moment in order to do this, and to also become more available for higher expressions/experiences.
+And acceptance of things as they are/were helps you to stay present in the moment in order to do this, which further supports you to also become more available for higher expressions/experiences.

-Your mind, however, likes to stay attached to the past for the “safety” of familiarity that comes from an ego-identity and sense of historical context, so, at any given time, you may need to work through the memories that get stored in your mind as well as your body in order to make progress on your path (especially when working in the areas of your body that are deeply connected to your brain/nervous system, like your gut and spine–but also in every single cell within your body as well through your breath and blood since they are all connected and communicating with your brain through your electromagnetic, hormonal, and circulatory systems).
+Your mind, however, likes to stay attached to the past for the “safety” of familiarity that comes from an ego-identity and sense of historical context, so, at any given time, you may need to work through the memories that get stored in your mind (as well as your body) in order to make progress on your path (especially when working in the areas of your body that are deeply connected to your brain/nervous system, like your gut, heart, and spine–but also in every single cell within your body as well through your breath and blood since they are all connected and communicating with your brain through your electromagnetic, hormonal, and circulatory systems).

-So, even if one has not experienced intense trauma during their lifetime, the experience of simply living life and suffering in one’s own unique way (and coping with the initial trauma of ego-creation), and from your vritiis, creates “trauma” in one’s mind that has strong attachment force through memory in more ways than one.
+Even if you have not experienced intense circumstantial trauma during your lifetime, the experience of simply living life and suffering in your own unique way (and coping with the initial trauma of ego-creation), and from your vritiis, creates “trauma” in your mind that has strong attachment force through memory in more ways than one.
 These small “traumas” come in the form of everything from minor losses and gains, to the discomfort or pleasure of mood and physiological variations throughout time.
-The resulting accumulated stress from the karma of these attachments (the act of energizing or reenergizing past disturbances through any number of vrittis or just through memory) are first felt through bodily tensions.
-Over time, the act of living everyday life attached to past lived and historical experience in the forms mental and physical muscle memories, therefore, creates manifestations that need to be worked out with our Asanas/body-work and Pranayamas/breath-work (limbs 3 and 4 of our Eightfold Path) as well as with our social (limbs 1 and 2), and mind-work (limbs 4-7).
+The resulting accumulated stress from the karma of these attachments (the act of energizing or reenergizing past disturbances through any number of vrittis or just through memory) is first felt through bodily tensions.
+Over time, the act of living everyday life attached to past lived and historical experience in the forms of mental and physical muscle memories, therefore, creates manifestations that need to be worked out with your Asanas/body-work and Pranayamas/breath-work (limbs 3 and 4 of our Eightfold Path) as well as with your social (limbs 1 and 2), and mind-work (limbs 5-7).

-The traumas that we carry from the context of our existence as homo sapiens in the world, the context of our existence throughout history and societies (stored in the form of our DNA), and from living our personal journey in our lifetime, all get stored within our minds and bodies and can cause not only attachments to our past, but also to the expectations and desires of a future that are bound to these past experiences as well, leaving us with less “room” within ourselves to fully experience our present moments.
-When we get attached in these ways through memory and fail to live out our existence in the moment, our memories of our past then begin to color our present-day experiences through our distorted thoughts, words, and actions.
-This is a big waste of energy that could be better spent on our Pratyaharas (control of our desires and senses), Dharanas (concentration/devotion), and Dhyanas (meditations) in order to reach Samadhi and gain freedom from suffering through our connection with our highest expression.
+The traumas that humans carry from the context of their existence as homo sapiens in the world, the context of their existence throughout history and societies (stored in the form of DNA), and from living their personal journey in their lifetime, all get stored within personal minds and bodies and can cause not only attachments to the past, but also to the expectations and desires of a future that is bound to these past experiences as well, leaving many with less “room” within themselves to fully experience the present moment.

 This week, your assignment is to gather up some old memories that you wish to release attachments to in your mind and body.
 After writing these down in your journal, picture these vrittis gathering in a canoe designed to fit them all.